PSeegers97/ADSMotoric/README.md

 <h4>Feature selection</h4>
   <br/>
 Features with a no variance have been dropped as they won't have an impact on the model and would lead to overfitting.
 In this study two different approaches were done one was done with a RandomForestClassififer and the other one was done by using the function SelectKBest from Sklearn.feature_selection.
 I did the SelectKBest version with chi^2 and selected the 5 best features.
+I choose the 5 best as after experimenting with a higher `k` we got a bigger overfitting problem.
+We can't use less than 5 features as the feature selection would only select the features which are needed to calculate the MQ-Category.

 <img src="https://latex.codecogs.com/gif.image?\dpi{110}&space;\bg_white&space;{\chi}^2&space;" title="\bg_white {\chi}^2 " />

 <h4>Merging</h4>